-A fasting blood sugar test measures the amount of a type of sugar, called glucose, in your blood after you have not eaten for at least eight hours.
+A fasting blood sugar test measures the amount of a type of sugar, called glucose, in the blood after the person has not eaten for at least eight hours.
 Checking for an ideal fasting blood sugar is one of the most commonly performed tests to check for prediabetes and type 2 diabetes.
-So what should your fasting blood sugar be?

 - The normal blood sugar range is 65-99 mg/dL.

-- If your fasting blood sugar is between 100 and 125 mg/dL, you have “impaired fasting glucose,” also referred to as “prediabetes.”
+- If the fasting blood sugar is between 100 and 125 mg/dL, it is considered “impaired fasting glucose,” also referred to as “prediabetes.”

-- If your fasting blood sugar is more than 126 mg/dL on two or more occasions, you have full-blown diabetes.
+- If the fasting blood sugar is more than 126 mg/dL on two or more occasions, it is diagnosed as full-blown diabetes.

 People defined as having impaired fasting glucose/prediabetes are individuals whose blood sugar levels do not meet criteria for diabetes, yet are higher than those considered normal.
 These people are at relatively high risk for the future development of diabetes.
 According to the American Diabetes Association (ADA), prediabetes is not a disease itself but rather a risk factor “for diabetes as well as cardiovascular disease.”

 However, the ADA also state that prediabetes can be considered an “intermediate stage” in the diabetes disease process.
 (One might wonder how prediabetes can be a both a risk factor for diabetes and an intermediate stage of the diabetes disease process simultaneously).